 Many pastors, especially of the mainline and Catholic varieties, are required as part of their training to do a brief internship at a hospital serving as a chaplain to the sick and dying.
-Oh how I wish I had read the recent blog post by Catherine Woodiwess and the accompanying op-ed by David Brooks that appeared today in The NY Times before I stumbled through my own hospital rotation a few years back!
+Oh how I wish I had read the blog post by Catherine Woodiwess and the accompanying op-ed by David Brooks that appeared in The NY Times before I stumbled through my own hospital rotation a few years back!
 It would have saved me (and more importantly the patients I visited) a good deal of unnecessary grief.

 Woodiwess offers a few bullet-point reflections on her own trauma and the things she learned.
 A couple of salient take-ways Brooks summarizes: